Jewish Ethnographic Expedition: Background

 The Russian Empire had a large Jewish population in the so-called Pale of Settlement, a territory between the Baltic and Black seas.
-Jews that were subjects of the Empire could settle only there, in the territory of modern Belarus, Poland, Ukraine, Moldova, Lithuania, and Latvia, but not in Russian cities like Moscow or St. Petersburg.
-Around five million Jews lived in the Pale at the beginning of the 20th century, another two million emigrated to America before the October Revolution of 1917.
+Jews could settle only there, in the territory of modern Belarus, Poland, Ukraine, Moldova, Lithuania, and Latvia, but not in Russian cities like Moscow or St. Petersburg.
+Around five million Jews lived in the Pale at the beginning of the 20th century; another two million emigrated to America before the October Revolution of 1917.
 Though Jews of the Pale of Settlement were subjects of the Russian Empire, they lacked full citizen rights.

 S. An-sky was born Shloyme Zanvl Rappoport in 1863 and raised in the Pale, in the territory of modern Belarus; his native tongue was Yiddish.
 He had a cheder education, but left Vitebsk at 17, learned Russian, joined narodniki, and became known as a Russian author.
 He was, and considered himself, an assimilated Jew.
-He moved to the Donbas region in the spirit of the Going to the People movement, popular among narodniki, and changed his Jewish name to a more Russian "Semen An-sky".
-To An-sky and other members of the Jewish intelligentsia, Jews of the Pale of Settlement were not considered interesting; some did not consider them a people or a nation, and some thought that Yiddish was "a hybrid unnatural tongue" and Hebrew a dead language.
+He moved to the Donbas region in the spirit of the Going to the People movement, popular among narodniki, and changed his Jewish name to the more Russian-sounding "Semen An-sky".
+An-sky and other members of the Jewish intelligentsia did not consider the Jews of the Pale interesting; some did not consider them a people or a nation, and some thought that Yiddish was "a hybrid unnatural tongue" and Hebrew a dead language.

 An-sky left the Russian Empire in 1892 for France and Switzerland, and returned only after the Revolution of 1905.
-He did some ethnographic work before, mainly among Russian workers and peasants.
-Through works of Jewish authors like I. L. Peretz and Sholem Aleichem, he realized that Ashkenazi Jews of the Russian Empire were "a people and ... that they were his people", and in 1907 decided to "go to the Jewish people".
+He had done some ethnographic work earlier, mainly among Russian workers and peasants.
+Through the works of Jewish authors such as I. L. Peretz and Sholem Aleichem, he realized that Ashkenazi Jews of the Russian Empire were "a people and ... that they were his people", and in 1907 decided to "go to the Jewish people".

 In 1891, historian Simon Dubnow, also an assimilated Jew born and raised in the Pale, compared the Pale of Settlement with the "dark continent" of Africa, and called for ethnographic studies of the region and its people.
 Dubnow founded the Jewish Historical-Ethnographic Society (JHES) in 1908 to promote such studies.
-For An-sky, the expedition was not only a scientific study; he believed that shtetl life was eroded by modernization and thus vanishing, and that folk art gathered in the Pale could "provide the basis for a revived national culture".
-In 1909, JHES also launched a journal, Jewish Antiquity (Russian: Еврейская старина), that existed until 1930.
+For An-sky, the expedition was not only a scientific study; he believed that shtetl life was being eroded by modernization and thus vanishing, and that folk art gathered in the Pale could "provide the basis for a revived national culture".
+In 1909, JHES also launched a journal, Jewish Antiquity (Russian: Еврейская старина), which existed until 1930.
 Abraham Duker called the journal the "most important activity" of the society.

 The Society for Jewish Folk Music was also founded in 1908 in St Petersburg.
 It promoted Jewish music via "research, composition, performance, and publishing".
-Joel Engel, who would later join An-sky in the expedition, was an active member of the society, as well as Lazare Saminsky, Mikhail Gnesin, Joseph Achron, Solomon Rosowsky, Alexander Krein, and others.
+Joel Engel, who would later join An-sky in the expedition, was an active member of the society, as were Lazare Saminsky, Mikhail Gnesin, Joseph Achron, Solomon Rosowsky, Alexander Krein, and others.
 Multiple branches of the society were opened in the Russian Empire and abroad.